 What is a 401k?

-A 401k is another type of U.S. tax advantaged savings plan that is also intended to help people save for retirement.
-However this one is done through a plan setup by your employer.
+A 401k is another type of U.S. tax advantaged savings plan that is intended to help people save for retirement.
+Similar to the IRA, the incentive is again to give users a break on their taxes if they decide to save for retirement.

 401k plans started to became a popular substitute for traditional pension plans starting in the 1980’s, and eventually became the dominate offering for most private and public firms.
 Unlike a pension plan where the employer controlled the how the retirement account was invested, how much you had to contribute, and how much you’d eventually get, a 401k gave individuals the power to decide for themselves how the money would be managed.
 Each individual is allowed to make up their own mind about how much they want to save and how their money should be invested.